swiftlang/swift-evolution/proposals/0400-init-accessors.md

 ## ABI compatibility

-`init` accessors are only called from within a module, so they are not part of the module's ABI.
-In cases where a type's initializer is `@inlinable`, the body of an `init` accessor must also be inlinable.
+`init` accessors are an ABI-additive change; they are at most `internal` but can be ABI-public.
+Calling an `init` accessor from an `inlinable` type initializer requires that the `init` accessor is ABI-public.

 ## Implications on adoption